bookmark_borderThe Danish Ruby Parure

 The Necklace

-Crown Princess Mary wanted the necklace to be more versatile, as it can be quite difficult to wear in its full form.
+Queen Mary wanted the necklace to be more versatile, as it can be quite difficult to wear in its full form.
 Marianne Dulong and her team created new locking mechanisms that would allow the rosettes, pendants, and chains to be removed and reattached.
-This new setting allows Crown Princess Mary to wear the necklace as a single riviere, with one drop rosette or as a simple pendant & chain
+This new setting allowed Mary to wear the necklace as a single riviere, with one drop rosette or as a simple pendant & chain

 The Earrings